 - in addition to the conditions mentioned in the IMPORTANT WARNING section, tell your doctor if you have or have ever had numbness or tingling in any part of your body, any disease that affects your nervous system, such as multiple sclerosis (a disease in which the nerves do not function properly causing weakness, numbness, loss of muscle coordination and problems with vision, speech, and bladder control), Guillain-Barré syndrome (weakness, tingling, and possible paralysis due to sudden nerve damage), or optic neuritis (inflammation of the nerve that sends messages from the eye to the brain); any type of cancer, diabetes, heart failure, or heart disease.
 If you have psoriasis, tell your doctor if you have been treated with light therapy.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding If you become pregnant while using adalimumab injection products, call your doctor.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding If you become pregnant while using adalimumab injection, call your doctor.

 - do not have any vaccinations without talking to your doctor.
-If your child will be receiving adalimumab injection products, be sure that your child has received all the shots that are required for children of his or her age before he or she begins treatment with adalimumab injection products.
+If your child will be receiving adalimumab injection, be sure that your child has received all the shots that are required for children of his or her age before he or she begins treatment with adalimumab injection.

-- if you are having surgery, including dental surgery, tell the doctor or dentist that you are using adalimumab injection products.
+- if you are having surgery, including dental surgery, tell the doctor or dentist that you are using adalimumab injection.

 What special dietary instructions should I follow?